 What is DPI on a mouse?

 DPI stands for “dots per inch,” and represents how fast your mouse cursor (or some other mouse-controlled element) can move across the screen.
-Most modern mice use either a standard optical sensor or (preferably) a laser sensor, and the better this technology, the higher a mouse’s maximum DPI rating can go.
+Modern mice typically use either an optical sensor or (preferably) a laser sensor, and the better this technology is, the higher a mouse’s maximum DPI rating can go.